Clays Lane Estate: Loss of Cooperative status

-The Clays Lane Co-operative appealed against the order, because as the Peabody Trust was not a co-operative they would lose their mutual status if the transfer were to go ahead.
+The Clays Lane Co-operative appealed the order, because as the Peabody Trust was not a co-operative they would lose their mutual status if the transfer were to go ahead.
 They proposed an alternative, whereby the homes be transferred to Tenants First, a mutual housing co-operative based in Scotland.
 The Housing Corporation rejected this alternative and again directed transfer to the Peabody Trust.

 The cooperative called for a judicial review of the decision, but this was refused, with the court ruling in June 2003 that the housing should be sold to the Peabody Trust.
 In August 2005 the estate was statutorily transferred to the Peabody Trust, and was subsequently managed by Waltham Forest Community Based Housing Association.

 Impact of London 2012 Olympics

 The entire estate was the subject of a compulsory purchase order by the London Development Agency to make way for the athletes' village in the 2012 London Olympics site: indeed almost all the inhabitants cleared from the Olympic site were students at the adjacent UEL halls of residence or Clays Lane residents.

 Many residents were extremely vocal in their opposition of the compulsory purchase order, and several protests were held in nearby Stratford.
 A group of tenants gained leave to hold a public inquiry into the decision to compulsorily purchase the estate, which was held in August 2006.
 This was, however, dismissed in a High Court ruling on 30 May 2007.
 All 430 residents of the Clay’s Lane Housing Cooperative were issued with orders to leave by July 2007.

 Residents were promised equivalent, if not better, housing (as well as £8,500 for the loss of their homes and relocation expenses).
 However it was reported that early movers found this was not the case, and some feared that dispersal to sites across East London would mean the end of the unusually close community links in the estate.
 Surveys after the evictions found that residents particularly missed the communal areas, facilities and social life of the Clays Lane Estate, and often found their new accommodation anonymous.

 There was further controversy when 11 'short life' tenants in the Peabody Nags Head estate were evicted to make way for residents displaced from Clays Lane.